François Houtart: Education

 His doctoral thesis was based on the sociology of Buddhism in Sri Lanka.

+Author and activist

-He was an author and co-author of numerous publications on socio-religious matters.
+Houtart was an author and co-author of numerous publications on socio-religious matters.
 He served as the chief editor of the International Journal of Sociology of Religion, "Social Compass" for nearly forty years (1960–1999).
 He also advised the international Catholic journal Concilium which was founded at the Nijmegen University, on the issues of sociology of religion.

 He participated as a peritus expert in the sessions of Vatican II (1962–1965) playing a key role in the formation of the introduction of the Gaudium et spes.
 Over the years, Houtart developed a dialectical approach to the study of world religions.

-In the context of the global financial crisis in 2008, Houtart was invited by the UN to address the issues of globalisation of capital in October 2008 by the president of the UN in New York.
+During the 2008 financial crisis, in October 2008, Houtart was invited by the UN to address the issues of globalisation of capital by the president of the UN in New York.

 In 2009, Houtart was awarded the UNESCO-Madanjeet Singh Prize for the Promotion of Tolerance and Non-Violence "for his lifelong commitment to world peace, intercultural dialogue, human rights and the promotion of tolerance, and in recognition of his outstanding efforts to advance the cause of social justice in the world."
 He shared the award with Pakistani philanthropist Abdul Sattar Edhi.